These buttery almond flour oatmeal cookies are soft, chewy and completely vegan and gluten-free. No eggs or dairy needed!

 1. Do not over bake the cookies.
 They will finish baking as they cool so remove them from the oven when they’re slightly underdone.

 3. Measuring.
-Use a digital scale to measure your ingredients for accuracy, following the listed weights.
+Use a kitchen scale to measure your ingredients for accuracy, following the listed weights, for best results.
 If you do not have a scale, spoon the almond flour into the measuring cup and level the top off with a knife.

 4. Substitutions.
 Other than swapping out the chocolate chips or adding things like nuts or coconut, I do not recommend substituting the other ingredients as this recipe was developed specifically for almond flour and requires the ingredient ratios listed.